15:20 27th June 2018 | Inherited Genetic Disorders

 How can Huntington’s disease be prevented?

 Thankfully, if you have been diagnosed with HD or are a carrier of this disease, you can still have a family.
-With preimplantation genetic diagnosis (PGD), only healthy embryos without the mutation will be implanted during the IVF process.
-Bridge Clinic offers both PGD and preimplantation genetic screening (PGS); please speak to us should you be concerned about hereditary illnesses in your family.
+With preimplantation genetic testing (PGT), only healthy embryos without the mutation will be implanted during the IVF process.
+Bridge Clinic offers both PGT and preimplantation genetic screening (PGS); please speak to us should you be concerned about hereditary illnesses in your family.